 Differences between a winch and a hoist: the winch allows horizontal displacement of the load.

-Probably these two computers have a similar appearance, however, they are manufactured with two different purposes.
-These equipment are designed to pull a heavy load horizontally on a slightly inclined or level surface, greater than 45 degrees.
+Probably these two computers have a similar appearance, however, they are manufactured for two different purposes.
+This equipment is designed to pull a heavy load horizontally on a slightly inclined or level surface, greater than 45 degrees.

 The use of a winch or a hoist can make heavy lifting tasks easier.

 Winches are devices used to wind a cable or rope in or out.

 Most winch drums are made of steel, they consist of a rope or cable wound around a drum or cylinder.
 This equipment can move cars, boats and heavy parts much more complex.

 To lift heavy objects, such as a motor block or construction material, which requires lifting or lowering a load, a hoist must be used.